 “Good Morning, Ambassador,” they all said.

-A tall young woman with pixie cut brown hair was standing just behind the others looking down at a hand-held tablet.
-She looked up and smiled.
+A tall, slightly heavy young woman with pixie cut brown hair was standing just behind the others looking down at a hand-held tablet.
+She looked up and smiled, a little nervously.

 “Thank you very much, Commander.
 Good to see you too.”
-She said and turned toward the stairs.
 She knew better than to let show how surprised she was.
 This was a doozy.
-She took a deep breath.
+She took a deep breath and turned toward the stairs.

 CAPTAIN LOGAN was leaning on the railing on the mezzanine overlooking the departure floor.
 He was a rather tall, well-built young man with sandy hair and a square jaw.
 He seemed quite relaxed and at ease with himself.
 She recognized his uniform.

 “I’m sorry, this area is restricted.
-Can I help you find your transport?” he asked gently.
+Can I help you find your transport?” he asked politely.

 “Thank you.” she replied smiling.
-“Yes, you could help with that.”
+“Yes, you could help me with that.”

 “Perhaps if you tell me where you are going?” he asked.

-“Yes, perhaps I could tell you where I am going.” she replied smiling a wry smile, deepening and slowing her breathing.
-She shifted towards him just a little.
+“Yes, I could tell you where I am going.” she replied smiling a wry smile, deepening and slowing her breathing even more as she shifted towards him just a little.

 Her smile got a little bigger.
 “I am going there.”
-She said, pointing out the windows.
+She said, looking up and pointing out the windows.

 “Yes, of course you are.” he said, smiling a little.
 Ok.
 She’s not quite all there, he thought to himself.
 “And how are you going to get there?” he asked with as much sympathy as he could muster.
 Her family must be worried about her.
 ‘How can I get her to tell me something useful?’ he thought.

-“I have a ship.” she replied.
-“A very nice ship, too.”
+“I have a ship.
+It’s a very nice ship, too.”

 She wanted to laugh.
 She really did.
 It was hard to keep this going.
 He’d already told her everything she needed to know.
 Maybe she should, nah, one more.
-She thought, trying to suppress a smile.
+She thought, suppressing a smile.

 “Of course my ship has a name.
 And a Captain too.”
-She replied, feigning a bit of annoyance.
+She feigned a bit of annoyance.

 She glanced down to the departure floor to distract him.
 He followed her gaze.
 While he wasn’t looking, she reached into her pocket, took out her pin, and put it back on.
-Then, she looked up.

 She turned towards him, her pin clearly visible.
 “I could.
 And so could you.” she replied, breaking into a big smile.
 “Pleased to meet you, Captain Logan.
 I am Ambassador Micha Lawrence.”
 She smiled, crossed her arms in front of her chest, extended her hands outward with the palms up, thumbs closed.
 Then she closed both inwardly, turning the palms down, and bowed slightly.
 (ASL: Love.
 Give to you.)

 It was a greeting that had been handed down through the generations.
 It was used by all those who had been trained on Ras 2.
 It’s original meaning was complicated, but it had come to mean “peace” in the sense warm wishes extended through a greeting.
 It was an old-fashioned, elegant gesture.

-He smiled recognizing the greeting.
-He realized she’d just tested him.
+He smiled recognizing the greeting and grimaced a little, realizing she’d just tested him.
 Apparently, he passed the test.